ClaudioESSilva/claudioessilva.github.io/content/post/2018-07-06-i-will-be-speaking-tuga-it-2018.md

 <blockquote>4 full-day workshops
 38 breakout sessions (1 hour)
 5 deep dive sessions (2 hours)
-That is over 72 hours of content delivered by 44 awesome speakers, many of them recognized industry experts.</blockquote>
+That is over 72 hours of content delivered by 44 awesome speakers, many of them recognized industry experts.

 You can see the full schedule [here](http://tugait.pt/schedule/).
 This edition will have sessions about: Cloud, Data Platform, Development, Integration, IOT, Office, PowerShell and Security.